 \section{Introduction}

-Chern-Simons invariants of hyperbolic knot orbifolds are computed explicitly for a few infinite families in~\cite{HL,HL2,HLMR} using the Schl\"{a}fli formula.
-In~\cite{HKLY}, Chern-Simons invariants of hyperbolic alternating knot orbifolds are computed explicitly using ideal triangulations by extending Neumann's Methods.
-This paper is written to compare the Chern-Simons invariants computed in~\cite{HKLY} with those of this paper.
-We wish to provide an efficient algorithm to compute the Chern-Simons invarinats of hyperbolic orbifolds of knots and links with SnapPy in a near future.
+Chern-Simons invariants of hyperbolic knot orbifolds are computed explicitly for a few infinite families in~\cite{HL,HL2,HLMR} using the ``Schl\"{a}fli formula''.

-In this paper, we present the explicit formulae for Chern-Simons invariants of the hyperbolic $J(2n,-2m)$ knot orbifolds and we present them numerically for some of $J(2n,-2m)$ knot orbifolds.
-We expect our methods directly extend to any two-bridge knot of the Conway's notation $C(2m_1,2m_2,\ldots,2m_{2r})$.
-Note that $J(2n,-2m)$ knot is equal to $C(2m,2n)$ knot.
+In this paper, we present the explicit formulae for Chern-Simons invariants of the hyperbolic double twist knot orbifolds and we present them numerically for some of double twist knot orbifolds.
+A brief history of Chern-Simons invariant can be found in~\cite{HL,HL2,HLMR}.
+A double twist knot is denoted by $C(2n,2m)$ according to Conway notation or by $J(2n,-2m)$ according to Hoste-Shanahan notation.
+Figure~\ref{sec:genOne} presents $C(2n,2m)$ for $m, n >0$.